geoblacklight/docs-archive/docs/upgrading/Upgrading_to_version_4_0.md

 ## Upgrading to GeoBlacklight 4.0

-**Please note: GeoBlacklight v4.0.0 is currently a pre-production, release candidate.** The [BTAA Geoportal](https://geo.btaa.org) has been running GBLv4 in production for many months, so the codebase is quite stable.
-A final v4.0.0 release will be released in September 2022.

 ### Upgrade Steps

 There are several steps to complete this major release upgrade.
 Detailed notes follow for each of the following upgrade steps: